Achievable logoAchievable logo

 Law of mass action

-the equilibrium condition arises when the forward rate equals the reverse rate:
+At equilibrium, the forward rate equals the reverse rate:

 kforward[A]a[B]b=kreverse[C]c[D]d

-This leads to the equilibrium constant (Keq ):
+This leads to the equilibrium constant (Keq):

 Keq = [A]a[B]b[C]c[D]d.